10 Simple Ways to Save Money in your New Home

 Activate GEO Services

-As part of the DFW Security app, you can set a GEO fence around your home that uses your phone’s GPS location to make your home more efficient.
+As part of a DFW Security Smart Home Security System, you can set a GEO fence around your home that uses your phone’s GPS location to make your home more efficient.
 If you are more than 10 miles away, it can adjust your thermostat and make sure all your lights are turned off.
 Then when you get close to home, it will turn the temperature back and turn on any lights that you specify.
 It can also remind you with a text message when you leave a door or window open, or forget to close your garage door.
 These 10 simple ways to save money in your new home and fast, inexpensive and easy, but they add up to big savings.
 If you have any questions about smart lights, smart thermostats or GEO services, call us!